Yash-Bhanushali-21/threejs-logo/readme.md

 ## Setup
 Download [Node.js](https://nodejs.org/en/download/).

-Open your terminal in your directory & clone the repo Run this followed commands:
+Open your terminal in your directory

+Run this followed commands:

 ``` bash